Annuity Beneficiary Death Benefits

 Jason Stolz CLTC, CRPC

-This page is designed to help you understand annuity beneficiary death benefits in plain language.
-We’ll walk through the common outcomes in the accumulation phase (before income starts), what changes once you’ve turned the annuity into a paycheck, how beneficiary designations work in real life, and the biggest “gotchas” that can unintentionally reduce legacy value.
-If you’re still building foundational knowledge, start with our Annuities 101 guide, then come back here for the beneficiary and legacy details.
+This page explains annuity beneficiary death benefits in plain language.
+We cover the common outcomes in the accumulation phase before income starts, what changes once you have converted the annuity into a payment stream, how beneficiary designations work in real life, how taxation differs for qualified versus non-qualified contracts, and the most consequential mistakes that can unintentionally reduce legacy value or create unexpected tax burdens for heirs.
+If you are still building foundational knowledge about how annuities work, our Annuities 101 guide provides the foundational framework — then return here for the beneficiary and legacy-specific detail.

 Estimate Your Guaranteed Lifetime Income

 Income decisions and legacy goals are connected.
-In many annuity designs, the choice that produces the highest lifetime paycheck can also reduce what’s left for heirs.
-Use the calculator below to test different start ages and payout types, then compare those results against beneficiary outcomes discussed on this page.
+In many annuity designs, the payout option that produces the highest lifetime income also reduces what is left for heirs.
+Use the calculator below to test different start ages and payout types, then compare those results against the beneficiary outcomes discussed throughout this page.

 Note: The calculator accepts premiums up to $2,000,000.
-If you’re modeling more than $2M, results generally scale in direct proportion at the same ages/options (for example, doubling premium roughly doubles projected income).
+If you are modeling more than $2M, results generally scale in direct proportion at the same ages and options.

 What “Death Benefit” Means in an Annuity

-In life insurance, the death benefit is the primary purpose of the policy.
+In life insurance, the death benefit is the primary purpose of the policy — the entire product is designed around the benefit paid at death.
 In an annuity, the death benefit is typically a secondary feature that depends on where you are in the contract lifecycle.
-Before income starts, the death benefit is usually straightforward: it’s commonly the account value (or a guaranteed minimum value) paid to beneficiaries.
-After you start lifetime income, the annuity may behave more like a pension—meaning it can prioritize lifetime payments over leaving a leftover balance.
-The key is understanding which “phase” you’re in and how your payout choice changes what happens after death.
+Before income starts, the death benefit is usually straightforward: it is commonly the account value or a guaranteed minimum value paid to beneficiaries.
+After you start lifetime income, the annuity may behave more like a pension — meaning it can prioritize lifetime payments over leaving a remaining balance for heirs.
+The payout option chosen at income start determines which scenario applies.

 Death Benefits During the Accumulation Phase